Ultronomix/Project1Chaz/README.md

 # Project1Chaz

-This is a readme for a future Finance API that will communicate with a web server via Postman
+This is a readme for a future employee reimbursement API that will communicate with a web server via Postman

 - PROGRAM CONTENTS